US and allies prepare to defend Israel as Netanyahu says it's already in 'multi-front war' with Iran

 A stabbing attack on Sunday near Tel Aviv killed a woman in her 70s and an 80-year-old man, according to Israel's Magen David Adom rescue service and a nearby hospital, and two other men were wounded.
 The police said the attack was carried out by a Palestinian militant, who was “neutralized.”

-Inside Gaza, Israel’s military said it struck Hamas command centers at two schools in Gaza City.
-There was no immediate word on casualties.
+Inside Gaza, Israel’s military said it struck Hamas command centers at two schools in Gaza City, Al-Nasr and Hassan Salamah.
+A doctor at al-Ahli Hospital, Fadel Naeem, told the AP they had received eight bodies while others were taken to Sheikh Radwan clinic.

 Earlier, Israeli strikes killed at least 18 people.
 One hit a tent camp for thousands of displaced Palestinians in the courtyard of Al-Aqsa Martyrs Hospital, killing four people, including one woman, and injuring others, Gaza's Health Ministry said.
 An Associated Press journalist filmed men rushing to the scene to retrieve bodies while trying to extinguish the fire.